thanushritha/Washing-Machine-using-PICSIM-LAB/README.md

 - ## 🎓 Learning Outcomes

-By working on this simulation, you will gain:

 - Practical exposure to finite state machines in embedded design
 - Hands-on skills in embedded C programming
 - Knowledge of peripheral interfacing (LCD, keypad, buzzer)